-In an earlier post we discussed the importance of forecasts during the holiday peak season.
+In an earlier post, we discussed the importance of forecasts during the holiday peak season.
 Forecasts are simply a communication of how much business a brand thinks they’ll do within a particular period.
-Today, we’ll discuss the high level communication that needs to happen regularly between an eCommerce brand and a 3PL.
-Certainly this applies to programs that also operate in B2B, retail, or wholesale channels.
+Today, we’ll discuss the high-level communication that needs to happen regularly between an eCommerce brand and a 3PL provider.
+Certainly, this applies to programs that also operate in B2B, retail, or wholesale channels.

-In addition to the daily phone calls and emails that occur between the different people at a brand and their 3PL Program Managers as a regular part of the day, It’s a good idea to stick to a structured communications plan.
-There are specific kinds of communication that occur to satisfy specific program needs, whether it’s a check in, or a meeting that focuses on peak planning.
+In addition to the daily phone calls and emails that occur between the different people at a brand and their 3PL Program Managers as a regular part of the day, it’s a good idea to stick to a structured communications plan for a successful relationship between your eCommerce brand and 3PL company.
+There are specific kinds of communication that occur to satisfy specific program needs, whether it’s a check-in or a meeting that focuses on peak planning.

 Every day, a brand should receive an email from their program manager that identifies key issues and documents SLA performance.
 This is an informative communication from a tactical perspective — what has happened today in the brand’s fulfillment life.
 A diary entry.